akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice held her breath.

 The hen watched the gosling struggle.
 She did not help.
 She had done her part.
-Now the hatchling had to do its own work—breaking free, finding its feet, shaking the last of the shell from its damp down.
+Now the hatchling had to do its own work: breaking free, finding its feet, shaking the last of the shell from its damp down.
 The hen stood guard, patient as she had always been, waiting for the small creature to find its way.

 And when the shell finally fell away, and the gosling blinked at the world with eyes that had never seen light, the hen stepped forward and gathered it under her feathers.
 The peeping stopped.
 She had not abandoned her charge.
 She was only beginning.